ocaml/v2.ocaml.org/site/meetings/ocaml/2014/index.md

 feel their submission fits both workshops are encouraged to mention it at submission time and/or contact the Program Chairs.

-As another form of cooperation, we are considering combined post-conference proceedings of selected papers from the two workshops.
+As another form of cooperation, combined post-proceedings of selected papers from the two workshops will be published in the [Electronic Proceedings in Theoretical Computer Science](http://www.eptcs.org) series.
 The Program Committees shall invite interested authors of selected presentations to expand their abstract for inclusion in the proceedings.
 The submissions would be reviewed according to the standards of the publication.